kulvind3r/GamingGaiden/Readme.md

 A simple application written in powershell to track your gaming time and review how you have spent your hours at leisure.

 ## Features
+- #### Time Tracking and Emulator Support
     - Tracks runtime for any PC or emulated game.
     - Automatically track all new emulated games by just registering the emulator only once.
-- Retroarch Supported.
+    - Retroarch supported.
 Track different retroarch cores as distinct emulated platforms.
     - Works best with command line based emulation frontends like EmulationStation, LaunchBox and other standalone emulators.
+    - Stop or resume tracking anytime without exiting the app.
+    - HWiNFO64 Sensor.
+Track game time recording status in RTSS / HWiNFO overlays.
+- #### UI and Statistics
     - Detailed Games list UI with search and sorting.
 Editable game icons.
 Games can be marked finished for backlog records.
-- HWiNFO64 Sensor.
-Track game time recording status in RTSS / HWiNFO overlays.
+    - Shows most played games and number of games played per platform.
+    - Daily, Monthly and Yearly play time statstics.
+- #### Quality of Life Features
     - Extremely lightweight.
-1 MB install size.
-Single process with very low CPU and Memory (less than 75 MB) usage.
+7 MB install size.
+Single process.
+Uses less than 50 MB Memory and 1% CPU.
-- Stop and resume tracking anytime without exiting the app.
-- Daily, Monthly and Yearly play time statstics.
-- Shows most played games and number of games played per platform.
-- Completely offline.
-No internet required after first installation.
+    - Completely offline and portable.
+No internet required.
 All data stored locally.
-- Portable, no MSI installer or setup.
-Just unzip and run install script.
-- Protects Data.
-Database backup on every update.
+    - Automated data backup on every gaming session.
 Keeps 5 latest backups.
     - Automated scheduled task setup on install to run at startup and start tracking.
     - Detailed how to use manual.
 Just click Help from menu.
     - Detailed logging to identify bugs and errors.

 ## Feature Screenshots
 <img src="./readme-files/GamesList.png" width="320" height="180"> <img src="./readme-files/MostPlayedGames.png" width="320" height="180">